allenspicer/dev-resources/README.md

 [Think & Build](http://www.thinkandbuild.it) - Tutorials about OS X, iOS and web development
 [Natasha The Robot](http://natashatherobot.com) - Swift tutorials and examples
 [iAchieved.it](http://dev.iachieved.it/iachievedit/) - Software development tips and tricks
 [Metal By Example](http://metalbyexample.com) - High performance graphics and compute programming for iOS
+[Command Shift](http://commandshift.co.uk) - iOS development and other nonsense

 ## Books